 Our product development costs consist of salaries and other personnel-related costs and the costs of products, materials and outside services used in our product development and unfunded research activities.
-Our product development costs primarily relate to our efforts to increase the output of our utility PowerBuoy system, including the 150kW PowerBuoy system and, to a lesser extent, to our research and development of new products, product applications and complementary technologies.
+Our product development costs primarily relate to our efforts to increase the output of our utility PowerBuoy system, including the 150kW PowerBuoy system and to our research and development of new products, product applications and complementary technologies.
 We expense all of our product development costs as incurred, except for external patent costs, which we capitalize and amortize over a 17-year period commencing with the issuance date of each patent.

-Our product development costs increased significantly in each of fiscal 2006, 2007 and 2008 as a result of the development of our current 40kW utility PowerBuoy system, which was introduced in fiscal 2006, and also development of our 150kW PowerBuoy.
-We expect our product development costs to increase in absolute dollars as we continue to increase the output and efficiency of our PowerBuoy systems.
+Our product development costs increased in each of fiscal 2009, 2008 and 2007 as a result of the development of our current 40kW utility PowerBuoy system, which was introduced in fiscal 2006, and also development of our 150kW PowerBuoy.
+We expect that our product development costs may increase in absolute dollars as we continue to increase the output and efficiency of our PowerBuoy systems.

 We introduced our current 40kW PowerBuoy system in fiscal 2006.
-One system was deployed off the coast of New Jersey from October 2005 to October 2006, when it was removed from the ocean for routine maintenance and diagnostic testing.
-This system was redeployed off the coast of New Jersey in September 2007.
-Another 40kW system was deployed and tested in Hawaii for the US Navy project during the month of June 2007.
-Work is currently in progress on the design, construction and installation of two 150kW PowerBuoy systems in connection with projects in the Orkney Islands, Scotland and Oregon.
+Since October 2005 we have operated a 40kW system off the coast of New Jersey, which has operated and been periodically removed from the ocean for maintenance since that time.
+Other 40kW systems were deployed and tested in Hawaii for the US Navy project during the months of June 2007 and October 2008.
+Work is currently in progress on the design, construction and installation of two 150kW PowerBuoy systems in connection with projects off the coasts of the Orkney Islands, Scotland and Oregon.